zfeldstein/ursula/README.md

 the env var `URSULA_BOX_NAME` to the name of your precise vagrant box before running vagrant.

+# Contributing

+Contributions in the form of pull requests or issues are very welcome.
+We ask that you review [Code Guidelines](./coding.md).

 # More Docs

 See the [/doc](https://github.com/blueboxgroup/ursula/tree/master/doc) directory of this repo.